|Created:||11 Jul 2018||Updated:||25 May 2020|

 Copy template into an existing project

 There is an option to copy project template into any existing projects.
-When you do so, settings in the target project will be rewritten by settings of the project template.
+This option copies and transfers the same data as the "Create from template" option, except for the project settings.
+For example, all customizable page modules on the project overview page will be overwritten as well as all data that is linked directly to the project or any of its modules.
 Moreover, all data (such as tasks, time entries, activities, invoicing, money...) present in the project template will be added to the target project (any existing data of the target project will not be deleted).
 To start the process, go to More: Administration: Project templates.
 On the list of templates, click right mouse button to the required one and then click on "Copy to project" as shown on the below screen.

 Now there is a form that needs to be filled in.
 The project template has already been selected but not the target project yet.
 Choose it from the drop-down menu.
 Set start date for the project (pre-filled is today).
 There is a checkbox "Update task/milestone/subproject dates according to project start date", which only relates to tasks, milestones, and subprojects, nothing else.
 The following checkbox will change tasks' start dates accordingly.
 Moreover, there is a possibility to change author on all tasks by selecting him from the drop-down menu.
 Inherit activities, invoicing settings and money settings means that the target project will inherit all this data from his parent project (if having any).
 When everything is set up correctly, just click on the green button "Copy to project".